 There’s no set dollar amount when it comes to speeding accident claims.
 Some might be worth a few thousand dollars.
 Others might be worth significantly more.
 What matters is you should be compensated for all your expenses related to your crash.
 This includes your current expenses, as well as all future anticipated expenses, including money for:

 - Medical care and future anticipated medical expenses.

 - Replacement income if you cannot work during your recovery.

 - Future income if you cannot return to work due to a severe injury or permanent disability.

-Get the law firm that gets results.
+Get the Colorado law firm that gets results.
 Contact us.

 Don’t simply assume the at-fault driver’s insurance company will pay for all your accident-related expenses.
 In many cases, insurance companies and their lawyers do everything they can to pay injury victims as little as possible or nothing at all, especially in cases involving high-speed crashes.

 They don’t scare us.
 We know how to take on insurance companies and demand the money you deserve.
 Whether it’s negotiating a fair settlement on your behalf or filing a lawsuit and fighting for you in court, we won’t back down when it matters most.